frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/support/support_reports.md

-### Support Hours
+### Minutes to First Response for issues
-This report provides the information about the time slot along with the count of issues that has been reported during the slot daywise.
+This report provides the information about count of issues that has been reported during the slot.
+It will display day-wise.

-> Support > Reports > Support Hours
+> Support > Reports > Minutes to First Response for issues

 <img class="screenshot" alt="Maintenance Visit" src="{{docs_base_url}}/assets/img/support/support_hours.png">